Bobbydigital420/XBoxCoverForge/README.md

 A Python tool that takes flat Xbox game cover scans and renders them as realistic 3D box art.
 Batch process your entire collection in seconds!

-The name is a nod to Halo's Forge mode — and fittingly, Halo was one of the test cases that helped forge this tool into shape.

 ---

 ## Features